-- 1. Complete EDUC210: Diversity, Culture and Education in a Pluralistic Society, with a grade of 'C' or better and successfully complete the required 45-hour field-based experience (25-hours for candidates who completed EDUC210 prior to Fall 2021).
-Candidates transferring EDUC210 from another institution must provide documentation of a completed 45-hour school-based field experience in the form of a course syllabi stating the hours of the field practicum, a copy of the signed field practicum time log(s), or other proof of your participation in a 45-hour field practicum (25-hours for candidates who completed EDUC210 transfer course prior to Fall 2021). - 2.
+- 1. Complete EDUC210: Diversity, Culture and Education in a Pluralistic Society, with a grade of 'C' or better and successfully complete the required 45-hour field-based experience.
+Candidates transferring EDUC210 from another institution must provide documentation of a completed 45-hour school-based field experience in the form of a course syllabi stating the hours of the field practicum, a copy of the signed field practicum time log(s), or other proof of your participation in a 45-hour field practicum. - 2.
 Complete EDSP 303: Introduction to Special Education, with a grade of 'C' or better. - 3.
-Successful completion of a minimum of 24 earned credit hours, which must include specific 18 hours from the General Studies Program listed below, with a 2.00 GPA for these specific courses.
+Successful completion of a minimum of 24 earned credit hours, which must include specific 15 hours from the General Studies Program listed below, with a 2.00 GPA for these specific courses.
 General Studies courses must include the following:

-Elementary Majors Secondary Majors Special Education Majors Written & Oral Communication - 9 hrs Written & Oral Communication - 9 hrs Written & Oral Communication - 9 hrs (Grade of C or better is required in all courses) (Grade of C or better is required in all courses) (Grade of C or better is required in all courses) ENGL 101, Composition and Rhetoric I (3hr) ENGL 101, Composition and Rhetoric I (3hr) ENGL 101, Composition and Rhetoric I (3hr) ENGL 102, Composition and Rhetoric II (3hr) ENGL 102, Composition and Rhetoric II (3hr) ENGL 102, Composition and Rhetoric II (3hr) COMM 101, Fundamentals of Speech (3hr) COMM 101, Fundamentals of Speech (3hr) COMM 101, Fundamentals of Speech (3hr) Mathematics - 3 hrs (Grade of C or better required) Mathematics - 3 hrs Mathematics - 3 hrs (Grade of C or better required) Elementary majors MUST complete MATH103 or MATH101 One MATH course 100 level or above One MATH course 100 level or above Natural Sciences - 4 hours Natural Sciences - 3/4 hours Natural Sciences - 3/4 hours One 4 hour Natural Science course.
-Elementary majors One 3 hour or one 4 hour Natural Science course One 3 hour or one 4 hour Natural Science course.
-MUST select from: PHSC103, PHSC104, or GEOL101 Social & Behavioral Sciences - 3 hrs SPED majors MUST select from: BIOL101.
-PHSC104, Social & Behavioral Sciences - 3 hrs GEOL101 or GEOG200 Social & Behavioral Sciences - 3 hrs
+Elementary Majors Secondary Majors Special Education Majors Written & Oral Communication - 9 hrs Written & Oral Communication - 9 hrs Written & Oral Communication - 9 hrs (Grade of C or better is required in all courses) (Grade of C or better is required in all courses) (Grade of C or better is required in all courses) ENGL 101, Composition and Rhetoric I (3hr) ENGL 101, Composition and Rhetoric I (3hr) ENGL 101, Composition and Rhetoric I (3hr) ENGL 102, Composition and Rhetoric II (3hr) ENGL 102, Composition and Rhetoric II (3hr) ENGL 102, Composition and Rhetoric II (3hr) COMM 101, Fundamentals of Speech (3hr) COMM 101, Fundamentals of Speech (3hr) COMM 101, Fundamentals of Speech (3hr) Mathematics - 3 hrs Mathematics - 3 hrs Mathematics - 3 hrs One MATH course 100 level or above (excluding MATH305) One MATH course 100 level or above One MATH course 100 level or above Social & Behavioral Sciences - 3 hrs Social & Behavioral Sciences - 3 hrs Social & Behavioral Sciences - 3 hrs